ivar117/JITS-pizzeria/README.md

 * `touch file1`
 * `rm file1`

-Type the following to be able to execute git commands
+Type the following to be able to execute git commands:
 * `git config --global --add safe.directory /var/www/html`

-Type the following to check that everything works
+Type the following to check that everything works:
 * `cd /var/www/html`
 * `git log`

 ## Change shell to bash

+By default the login shell will be set to sh.
-Bash lets you see which user you are logged into
+Bash comes with a lot of features and lets you see which user you are logged into.

-Enter the following when logged in as your user
+Enter the following when logged in as your user.
 * `bash`
 * `chsh`
 * Enter your password